Stay Eat Events Weather Beaches

 Marshfield long ago, historical photo courtesy Coos History Museum

-A short while after European settlers started taking over, in the 1850s, one man named J.C.
-Tolman named the one of the first settlements Marshfield, after his birthplace in Massachusetts.
+A short while after European settlers started taking over, in the 1850s, a man named J.C.
+Tolman named one of the first settlements Marshfield, after his birthplace in Massachusetts.
 The very first was Empire City in 1853.
+1874 was the year Marshfield incorporated, officially becoming a town.
 In 1903, Louis Simpson (yes, the guy whose name is all over that mansion at Shore Acres) founded North Bend.

 Each frontier town grew relatively quickly, with timber, fishing and shipping causing the bay known as Coos Bay to become a center of commerce.